swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 ### Optional Flags

 `--sbom-spec` will trigger SBOM generation when a build is run.
-Either `cyclonedx` or `spdx` or both can be passed to indicate what kind of SBOMs to generate.
+Either `cyclonedx` or `spdx` or both (passing `--sbom-spec` flag twice in the same build command) can be passed to indicate what kind of SBOMs to generate.

 `--sbom-spec` can only be used with one of the following: